ethberry/ethberry.github.io/admin/mechanics-simple/mystery/box/create.md

 To start using mystery boxes you have to create [templates](/admin/hierarchy/ERC721/template/) first.

-You also have to fund a contract with [LINK](/admin/integrations/chain-link/) token to use ChainLink's [VRF](https://docs.chain.link/vrf/v2/introduction).
+Merchant has to fund a contract with [LINK](/admin/integrations/chain-link/) token to use ChainLink's [VRF](https://docs.chain.link/vrf/v2/introduction).

 ## Configuration options